burbschat/ledmat8x16/README.md

     * In actual operation the rows are multiplexed so actually only about an eight of the average current is expected.
 So actually 400mA sustained current per tile if all LEDs are on.
+    * Eventually set the current limit at the TLC59283 to around 25mA
+        * 2k resistor should give 26.5mA, which is alright
 * Want row drivers separately for each tile to avoid driver current scaling with number of tiles
     * Make sure that connections between tiles support high enough currents